How to create a fair system that works for consumers and producers.

 A quality Swiss imported raw milk cheese like Tete de Moine is for sale in Melbourne for around $60 a kilogram.
 Marcel Petite French Comte goes for around $65 a kilogram.
 The latest South Australian raw milk cheese called 'The Kid' by Woodside Cheese Wrights will cost $200 a kilogram.

 Remember: Australia doesn't allow more than 10 cfu/g of non-pathogenic e.coli in raw milk cheese produced here.
 In the EU it is 1,000 cfu/g of cheese.
 In Switzerland and France it is 10,000 cfu/g of cheese.
-In America the FDA has paused these tests.
-Imported raw milk cheese is perfectly safe and acceptable for us to eat.
-Why do regulators think it is acceptable to burden our artisan producers with 'safety' targets that are very hard to attain?
+In America the FDA has paused these tests alltogether.
+Imported raw milk cheese into Australia is perfectly safe and acceptable for us to eat.
+Why do regulators think it is acceptable to burden our artisan producers with so-called 'safety' targets that are very hard to attain?
 Read more here.

 William Van Caenegem and Madeline Taylor from Bond University proposed in their analysis that raw milk cheese regulations should be amended to a standard equivalent to the French rules which represent a ‘best practice’ benchmark.